 Local governments have finite dollars and resources paired with practically infinite challenges that can and should be addressed.
 To make the most of every departments’ budget, local governments will need to build a plan around the top priorities, the cost of relevant projects, and expected returns on a yearly and quarterly basis.

-How Does Technology Help With Local Government Budgeting?
+How Does Technology Help With Public Sector Budgeting?

 Government technology provides local governments with digitized access to their financial records, project start and completion dates, fee and fine revenue generation, and RFPs for more streamlined strategic planning around the available funds and the highest priority projects.